LiuinStein/E-BookStore/README.md

 # E-Store online book market

 This is the server-side program of E-Store online book market.
-It is a practical Java Web application during the mother-fucking college-organized Java EE exercising.
+It is a practical Java Web application during the mother-fucking college-organized Java EE training.

 Related technologies: